 Trump administration eyes disaster money to fund border wall

-WASHINGTON -- The Trump administration is considering using billions in unspent disaster relief funds earmarked for areas including hurricane-pounded Puerto Rico and Texas and more than a dozen other states to pay for U.S. President Donald Trump's border wall as he weighs signing a national emergency declaration to get it built without Congress.
+WASHINGTON -- The Trump administration is considering using billions in unspent disaster relief funds earmarked for areas including hurricane-pounded Puerto Rico and Texas to pay for U.S. President Donald Trump's border wall as he weighs signing a national emergency declaration to get it built without Congress.

 The White House has directed the Army Corps of Engineers to comb through its budget, including $13.9 billion in emergency funds that Congress earmarked last year, to see what money could be diverted to the wall as part of a declaration.
 That's according to a congressional aide and administration official familiar with the matter who spoke on condition of anonymity because they were not authorized to speak publicly.

 It is the latest sign that the administration is laying the groundwork for a possible emergency order as negotiations between Trump and congressional Democrats to reopen the partially shuttered government have ground to a halt.
 Trump is demanding billions for his wall that Democrats won't give him.
-In the meantime, hundreds of thousands of federal workers are set to miss paychecks Friday.
+In the meantime, hundreds of thousands of federal workers are missing paychecks Friday.

 Trump on Thursday gave his strongest public indication yet that he is leaning toward an emergency declaration as he travelled to the Texas border to continue to press his case for the wall.